blurite/rsprox/README.md

 what the client had originally intended.
 We intend to support most java clients, as well as the C++ client.
 A technical breakdown of the processes involved can be found in [issues/RSProx](https://github.com/blurite/rsprox/issues/1).

+## Installer

+> [!TIP]
+> Use the installer for better compatibility and ease of use.

+The installer for RSProx can be found [under releases](https://github.com/blurite/rsprox/releases), the latest installer is [v1.0](https://github.com/blurite/rsprox/releases/tag/v1.0).

+The installer comes with a bundled JDK which it utilizes.
+The launcher auto-updates RSProx whenever a new version is published.

 ## Guide
 Below is a quick guide demonstrating how to use RSProx.